US, South Korea 'discuss' military drills amid Olympic worries

 According to reports Seoul has asked Washington to delay the drills until after the Games to lower the chances of provocations by Pyongyang.

-"The ROK-US alliance continues to discuss the way ahead on the exercises Key Resolve and Foal Eagle, to include the appropriate timing," said US Pacific Command spokesman Commander Dave Benham, Yonhap news agency reported Tuesday.
+"The ROK-US alliance continues to discuss the way ahead on the exercises Key Resolve and Foal Eagle, to include the appropriate timing," said US Pacific Command spokesman Commander Dave Benham, Yonhap news agency reported on Tuesday (Dec 12).

 A statement on the exercises' timing will be issued at the "appropriate time", Yonhap cited Benham as saying.